Peter Caputa IV

 There are three different ways to measure the effectiveness of your updates.

-Get in the habit of reviewing the performance of your updates on a periodic basis.
+Get in the habit of reviewing the performance of your updates on a periodic basis using a social media dashboard.
 You should notice that some topics perform better than others and you may see that when you post impacts performance too.
 A monthly analysis of topics that drove reach/engagement should influence the next month’s content and posting strategy.

 There’s a lot of noise on LinkedIn; The New Yorker did a profile on Reid Hoffman, a co-founder, about two years ago.
 In it, he admitted that around 12 new articles get published to LinkedIn every minute.
 If you’re just throwing articles into the void and it’s not expanding your reach, you need to change that approach.
 That’s why tracking reach matters.